Retro64XYZ/retro64xyz.github.io/_posts/2018-02-15-2018-introduction-to-freenet.md

 [The communications act][killswitch] gives the President unlimited power to shutdown the internet.
-The United States began developing a method to shut down communications within the US shortly after the Arab Spring as the power wielded by activists on Facebook and Twitter desmonstrated the danger of allowing unfettered access to these tools during an uprising.
+The United States began developing a method to shut down communications within the US shortly after the Arab Spring as the power wielded by activists on Facebook and Twitter demonstrated the danger of allowing unfettered access to these tools during an uprising.

 ### Digital